For PROSPECTIVE GRADUATE STUDENTS:

 PHD/MS COMMITTEE REQUESTS:

 I serve on PhD and MS committees for students in a range of departments and programs at the Colorado School of Mines.
-If you plan to get in touch with a committee request, please provide two things: (1) a snapshot of your research project and career goals for after graduation; (2) an explanation of why you see me as a good fit for your committee that explicitly references my research and the fields of scholarship from which I draw.
+If you plan to get in touch with a committee request, please provide three things: (1) a snapshot of your research project and career goals for after graduation; (2) an explanation of why you see me as a good fit for your committee that specifically references my research and how my expertise would aid your project; (3) a note about which of my courses you have taken and when.
 PhD students should also articulate how I would fit into your qualifying exam process.

 CURRENT GRADUATE STUDENT ADVISEES

 Paul is a MS student in the Hydrologic Science & Engineering Program.
 With an undergraduate double major in History and Applied Math from Augustana College, and experience in natural resources management, Paul is interested in researching adaptive flow management on Western rivers.

 Kerry is a MS student in Environmental Engineering Science.
 In addition to working full-time in water quality management for the city of Golden, Kerry is actively working on an assessment of wildfire adaptation and resilience in the Clear Creek watershed via a year-long independent study.